-Melissa E. Rinck, D.D.S. offers a full range of cosmetic dentistry including professional teeth whitening.
+Melissa E. Rinck, D.D.S & Judy Chau, D.D.S. offer a full range of cosmetic dentistry including professional teeth whitening.
 Teeth whitening is the #1 requested and performed cosmetic dental procedure.
 Teeth whitening (sometimes called teeth bleaching) is a procedure that brightens teeth and helps to remove stains and discoloration.

 Throughout the day, a thin coating of bio-film collect on teeth.
 The bio-film can attract stains that can be trapped in the pores of tooth's enamel.

 Teeth whitening by a dental professional is key as cavities need to be treated before teeth are whitened.
 Cavities are problematic because whitening solution can penetrate the cavity allowing decay to reach inner areas of a tooth.
 People with good dental health may also use a kit to whiten teeth at home.
 However, in a single office visit, teeth whitening performed by a dental professional will produce brighter results that are more consistent in color across all teeth.

 For more information, Visit High-Tech Dentistry - Whitening Technology

 A crown is sometimes termed a "cap" or "jacket."
 A crown will restore a large filling or a cracked tooth to its original size, shape and tooth color.
 A crown may be recommended after root canal therapy has been completed, as the tooth tends to become brittle and is more likely to fracture.
 A crown can strengthen and protect the remaining tooth structure and improves the appearance of your teeth.
 With the advances in technology, we now have the ability to make ceramic crowns with no metal.